libp2p/docs/content/concepts/discovery-routing/overview.md

   in a secure and private manner.
 - [mDNS](mdns.md): a multicast Domain Name System (DNS) protocol that allows peers to discover other peers on the local network.
-- [Publish/Subscribe](pubsub.md): a protocol that allows peers to subscribe to specific topics and receive updates from other peers that are publishing information on those topics.
 - [DHT](kaddht.md): Distributed Hash Table, libp2p uses a DHT called Kademlia, it assigns each piece of content a unique identifier and stores the content on the peer whose identifier is closest to the content's identifier.